January 9, 2019 /

 - Wedding favours.
 More often than not they get overlooked.
 From candy rock with your name thread through it to little cacti in pots some things are just too big to fit in a clutch bag to take home anyway.
 Besides you’re already treating your guests to a tonne of free food and drink and a great day out.

 - The sweet cart.
 This is the one thing that still looks as full of sweets at the end of the day as it did at the start.
 After the canapés, food and cake, and then the evening food, who has the time or the capacity to eat from the sweet cart.
 Unless you’re inviting Homer Simpson, give it a miss.

 - Save the dates and dinner menus.
 Guests don’t need to know twice that you’re getting married.
 Send your invites out as soon as you have them and skip the save the dates.
-Your guests don’t really need to know either what they will be getting served at the table.
+Your guests will have chosen what they are eating from the information you give them when you send your invitations.
+They don’t really need to know what they will be getting served at the table by way of a table wedding menu.
 The waiting staff won’t be coming to take orders, they’ll just be delivering the food you have decided upon.
-So why provide menus?!
+So why provide menus at the table?!

 - The bridal party.
 Yeah seriously, ditch some or all of the bridal party.
 Have a best woman and a best man and allocate roles to trust worthy friends and save yourself a whole heap of cash by not spending on all of those outfits.
 Okay, so this is one thing some guests might notice is missing, and if you can’t bear the idea of a no bridal party wedding, give your friends a colour code to work from and ask they to come in their own outfits.

 - Bouquets for the mums.
 When handed out during the speeches you still have the whole evening ahead of you and by the end of the night the mum’s flowers are often crushed in a corner somewhere.
 Either don’t buy with them or have them delivered to the mum’s homes the day before the wedding or the day after so they can appreciate them properly.